AlbertSu123/var/README.md

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your Feature Branch (`git checkout -b feature/futsaldetection`)
+3. Add your changes to git (`git add .`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Commit your Changes (`git commit -m 'Trained a tensorflow lite model for futsal goals`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Push to the Branch (`git push origin feature/futsaldetection`)
-5. Open a Pull Request
+6. Open a Pull Request